Continuous-variable quantum communication: Preliminaries

-There are many more protocols and cryptographic primitives, reportedly enabled or enhanced by quantum effects compared to their classical counterparts.
+There are many more protocols and cryptographic primitives that are reportedly enabled or enhanced by quantum effects compared to their classical counterparts.
 The interplay between some of the protocols is yet to be fully clarified in the ongoing development of quantum communication.
-The above-given introduction nevertheless provides a basis for discussion of the major CV quantum communication schemes in the next sections.
-Before we proceed, we first recapitulate the basic notions from CV quantum information along with the major properties of the CV quantum states that are useful for quantum communication protocols.
+The previous introduction nevertheless provides a basis for discussion of the major CV quantum communication schemes in the next sections.
+Before proceeding, we first recapitulate the basic notions from CV quantum information along with the major properties of the CV quantum states that are useful for quantum communication protocols.